Parandparmedek1395/pro-analytics-level-1/lib-pandas-polars.md

 - `df.head()`, `df.tail()`, `df.describe()`, `df.schema()` for similar purposes.
  The methods are quite parallel, with minor differences in output details.

+## Data Visualization and Analysis

+Pandas provides methods for visualizing DataFrame data to help understand distributions and relationships.

+- **Histograms**: Show the distribution of values.
+Use `df.hist()` to get a histogram for each numeric column.
+- **Box Plots**: Show the distribution and identify any potential outliers.
+Use `df.boxplot()` to get a box plot for each numeric column.
+- **Correlation Matrix**: Show the correlation coefficients between variables.
+Use `df.corr()` to  identify relationships between variables.

+For visualizations with Polars, convert to a Pandas DataFrame or use visualization libraries like Matplotlib, Seaborn, or Plotly.

 ## Data Manipulation